Hexadoon/phobia/README.md

 # Phobia
 A puzzle-based ambient/horror game.
-The character is a white, glowing, humanoid figure that starts in what appears to be sewers.
-As the player proceeds through the puzzles and levels they begin to "ascend" until at some point they appear above ground in the night sky.
-However, as you complete puzzles and pass levels, the character's glow gets dimmer and dimmer.
-Once you complete the game you are all but a grey/black glowing figure basking in the moon light.
+You are a white, glowing, humanoid figure that starts in what appears to be sewers.
+As you proceed through the puzzles and levels you begin to "ascend" until at some point you appear above ground facing the night sky.
+However, as you complete puzzles and pass levels, your light glow gets dimmer and dimmer.

+(Add screen shots)

+# Specifications
+- Run on Windows, Mac, and Linux

+# How To Install

+# How to Contribute

+# License
+Phobia is under MIT license.
+It can be reused within proprietary software provided that all copies of the licensed software include a copy of the MIT License terms and the copyright notice.

+Phobia Uses the following software
+- Godot
+- Photoshop
+- Animator (check)